 The cables were introduced by various EMT distributors at audio shows in 1966.
 The English publications Gramophone noted: "One of the problems in running long cables connecting parts of an audio system is the risk of picking up interference from a local transmitter.
 Ordinary television coaxial cable gives very little effective shielding from this form of interference, but a new range of cables is made by EMT and distributed by F.W.O.
 Bauch, who also handle Neumann condenser microphones.
 These special audio cables have a double layer Reusen-shield which gives effective screening up to several Megacycles."

-This design graced the classic Neumann-branded mic cables which appeared in 1968 and they formed the basis for the Gotham-branded line of cables, several of which have been in continuous production since the mid-1970's.
+This design graced the classic Neumann-branded mic cables which appeared in 1968 and it formed the basis for the Gotham-branded line of cables, several of which have been in continuous production since the mid-1970’s.

 In fact, Double Reussen Shielding demonstrated effective protection against high frequency interference up to 50 MHz, some 100 times the frequency that could be reached with a normal wire braid shielding.
 As EMT advertised a decade later: The end result of this construction was a cable that offered “maximum shielding efficiency in the RF range which simultaneously results in shielding properties at low frequencies far superior to those of the old common braid or foil type shield.”

 It was over 50 years ago, but the music from that magic year and the equipment that helped create it have left a permanent mark on both our popular culture and audio technology.
 Many of the products are now vintage classics, prized by engineers, audio enthusiasts and collectors.
 A handful are still in production.
 Gotham Audio cables, many based on the original EMT concepts from 1966, remain the cable of choice for the world’s finest microphones.

-In 2014, we will take those EMT concepts one step further with the introduction the UltraPro range of cables featureing Multi-Stage Reussen Shielding, Gotham's finest cables for high-end audiophile and recording applications.
+In 2014, Gotham took those EMT concepts one step further with the UltraPro range of cables featuring Multi-Stage Reussen Shielding.
+The ultimate Gotham cables for high-end audiophile and recording applications.